phreeza/manuscript_axon_potentials/doc/manuscript.md

 Note that the low-pass filtered EFP is calculated in a similar way to the LFP, with the exception that the cutoff frequencies used to separate the low- and high-pass filtered EFP are relatively high compared to those used in cortical or hippocampal studies to separate LFP and MUA.
-We applied these high cut-offs because our modeling and experiments were performed in the auditory system of the barn owl, which operates on very short time scales and, consequently, higher frequencies.
+We applied these high cut-offs because our modeling and experiments were performed in the auditory brainstem of the barn owl, which operates on very short time scales and, consequently, higher frequencies.
 We expect other systems operating on slower time scales to have lower optimal cutoff frequencies separating the components.
 Equation \ref{eqn:pmax} indicates how the different spatial and temporal system properties relate